marc-jellinek/AzureDataFactoryDemo_GenericSqlSink/README.md

 - Within the Data Factory create a linked service pointing at the Key Vault holding the secrets
 - Set Triggers using KeyVaultSecretNames as parameters

+Elevator Pitch:

+Technical Audience:

+Pre written and pre parameterized Azure Data Factory Pipelines that follow operational, development, deployment and security best practices.
+This takes care of the EL in ELT, at scale, in the cloud, right now.

+Business Audience:

+Cloud based data movement and persistence capability that your IT Department will like.

+Partner Audience:

+Soft release email:

+I want to invite you to participate in an open source project called Throwing Mud on the Wall (TMoW).

+It is a set of Azure Data Factory objects that implement in EL in ELT.

+Do you have a customer who needs to move and transform data using Azure Data Factory?
+Are they currently comfortable with SSIS, but looking to move to cloud technologies that can handle big data workloads?

+TMoW is implemented as a collection of source-to-sink Azure Data Factory Pipelines that are meant to be called by a higher-level orchestrator.
+TMoW provides them with best practices, open source implementations for data movement and persistence based on Azure Data Factory, which is in turn based on Apache Spark.
+Give them a pre-flight checklist and get them up and moving data.

 Thanks to
 - Michael French
 - Mark Kromer